Wallpaper Installation Tips

 Wall Liner is the Best Solution for Problem Walls.

-Blank stock, non-woven wall liner is an ideal bridging material that will minimize wall repair and make troubled walls look like new again.
-Heavy weight liner may be used directly over primed cement block, brick, ceramic tile, heavily textured walls or v-grooved paneling.
-When new wallcovering is hung or paint is applied, the walls will look smooth and even.
+Blank stock, non-woven wall liner is an ideal bridging material that will reduce the need for wall repair and make bad walls look like new again.
+Heavy weight liner may be used over cement block, brick, ceramic tile, heavily textured walls or v-grooved paneling.
+When new wallcovering is put up, the walls will look smooth and even.
 Liner is easy to hang.
-Using a pre-mixed, clay-based adhesive, the liner may be hung horizontally (railroading) or vertically.
-When the liner is hung using the double cut technique, and then primed, the seams will not show.
-Before applying the wall liner, prime the surface followed by wall liner and followed by an additional coat of primer.
-Commercial liner is packaged in double rolls that are 27 inches wide and 24 feet in length.
+Using a pre-mixed, clay-based adhesive, the liner may be hung horizontally or vertically.
+When using the double cut technique, the seams will not show.
+Before applying the wall liner, prime the surface, then add the wall liner and then apply primer to the liner.
+Liner is packaged in double rolls that are 27 inches wide and 24 feet in length.

 Hanging wallcovering, whether wallpaper or borders, is really easy using the right techniques.
-At For the Love of Wallpaper™ we have years of experience teaching customers simple, effective ways to install wallcovering.
+At For the Love of Wallpaper™ we have years of experience teaching customers simple ways to install wallcovering.

-Following are just a few of the tips we have passed on to students just like yourself to ensure a perfect wallpaper, border or mural installation
+Following are just a few of the tips we have passed on to students just like you to ensure a perfect wallpaper, border or mural install.

 Booking refers to the ‘accordian folding’ of paper (paste side to paste side) after you have applied the paste or activated pre-pasted products by submerging them in water.
-The actual time to be spent booking wallcovering (paper or borders) is longer than indicated on the instructions typically included in product packaging.
+The time to be spent booking wallcovering (paper or borders) is longer than it states on the product packaging instructions.

 Use of a water box helps contain water and limit excess dripping on floor surfaces.
 However, it is more apt to dry the paper out, resulting in curling edges or shrinking seams.
-Still, it is an effective wallcovering tool, especially for installation of newer pre-pasted border patterns where you can be surer of the holding quality of the pre-pasted paste.
+Still, it is a common wallcovering tool, for installation of newer pre-pasted border patterns where you can be surer of the holding quality of the pre-pasted paste.

 Where to Start.